iamkarsoft/iamkarsoft/readme.md

 </p>

-<p>I'm  Being a self-taught web developer from Ghana.
+<p>I'm a self-taught web developer from Ghana.
 I'm keen on building simple, responsive and scalable web sites and applications.
 I've a interest in php, wordpress, laravel and i've started learning javascript. </p>

 - I Live in Ghana.